instant-labs/instant-bandit/pages/docs/usage/working-with-metrics.md

 ## Statistical Significance
-Deciding when to complete an experiment is up to the operators of the software.
+Deciding when to complete an experiment is up to you.

-Generally speaking, you should end experiments when they've reach statistical significance that meets your criteria.
+Generally speaking, you should end experiments when they've reached statistical significance that meets your criteria.

-A simple policy for when to halt an experiment is simply to halt when a certain number of exposures is reached, or when the metrics reach a clear target, such as a certain percentage improvement over the baseline and a large enough sample set.
+A simple policy for when to halt an experiment is to halt when a certain number of exposures is reached, or when the metrics reach a clear target, such as a certain percentage improvement over the baseline and a large enough sample set.